alperkan1/JSGENERALQUESTIONGAME/README.md

 - As a first time user, I want to be able to re play with questions in a different sequence.
 - As a first time user, I want to be able to get my score.
 - As a first time user, I want to be able to see visually if the answers are correct or not.
-- As a first time user, I want to be able to hear if my answers are correct or not..
+- As a first time user, I want to be able to hear if my answers are correct or not.

 #### Returning User

-- As a returing user, I want to be able to change questions depending what the customer wants.
+- As a returning user, I want to be able to change questions depending what the customer wants.
-- As a returing user, I want to be able to get the quesions in a different order.
+- As a returning user, I want to be able to get the quesions in a different order.
-- As a returing user, I want to be able to get my score.
+- As a returning user, I want to be able to get my score.
-- As a returing user, I want to be abe to register a new user name.
+- As a returning user, I want to be abe to register a new user name.

 #### Site Owner